Fixing our broken healthcare system, reducing costs, and improving care all comes down to getting the objectives and health incentives right.

-This post is based on a comment I made when Pritpal Tamber called for “Creating a parallel system to health care” in MedCity News.
+This post is based on a comment I made when Pritpal Tamber called for “Creating a parallel system to health care” in MedCity News back in 2014.

-I personally think it all comes down to getting the INCENTIVES right, as I wrote two years ago when proposing a hybrid, public/private model of health care.
-The goal then was to exploit the differing incentives of capitalism and private sector organizations that measure success in business terms such as profit, ROI, and payback period, contrasted with that of the public sector, which measures success quite differently and over much longer time periods.
+I personally think fixing our broken healthcare system all comes down to agreeing on objectives and getting the INCENTIVES right, as I wrote five years ago when proposing a hybrid, public/private model of health care.
+The goal then was to exploit the different incentives of (1) capitalism and private sector organizations that measure success in business terms such as profit, ROI, and payback period, contrasted with (2) the public sector, which measures success quite differently and over much longer time periods.

-Given the fact that Americans spend twice as much as other nations but still live sicker and die younger, we “should” be able to cut our spending in half (now over $3 trillion/year).
-But with annual revenue loss of $1.5 trillion at stake, entrenched incumbents in the medical industrial complex spend twice as much on political lobbying as the military industrial complex.
+Given the fact that Americans spend twice as much as other advanced nations but still live sicker and die younger, we “should” be able to cut our spending in half (now over $3.5 trillion/year).
+But with annual revenue loss of over $1.5 trillion at stake, entrenched incumbents in the medical industrial complex spend three times as much on political lobbying as the military industrial complex.
 Still, meaningful reforms have been forced upon them by a shift in incentives that they can no longer control or ignore — at least not unless all of the progress made so far is undone by political revengefulness.

-The Patient Protection and Affordable Care Act (Obamacare), in many ways, has caused market forces to now work toward addressing issues of our “sick care” system in favor of real health care.
+The Patient Protection and Affordable Care Act (Obamacare), in many ways, caused market forces to work toward addressing issues of our “sick care” system in favor of real health care.
 The insurance exchanges created new competition among payers by allowing consumers to comparison shop for the best gold, silver or bronze plans and find better value as a result.

-Insurers are also offering low-cost policies with higher deductibles and copays, giving consumers more skin in the game and an incentive (often for the first time) to comparison shop for the best value in health care and to focus more on their lifestyle choices.
-To make such shopping possible, however, insurers are having to pressure providers to transparently disclose their once-secret hospital charges up-front.
-To some extent, that imposed new competition on providers too, who must now also innovate to maintain profitability.
+Insurers started offering low-cost policies with higher deductibles and copays, giving consumers more skin in the game and an incentive (often for the first time) to comparison shop for the best value in health care, and to focus more on their lifestyle choices.
+To make such shopping easier, insurers even began pressuring providers to be more transparent and disclose their once-secret hospital charges up-front.
+To some extent, that imposed new competition on providers too, causing them to also innovate to maintain profitability.

-New telemedicine and telehealth-based business models, featuring video consultations across state lines and even international borders, are becoming possible as state licensing agencies consider policies that recognize licensed physicians from other states, much as drivers licenses are recognized.
-This too is an unstoppable trend, given the Internet and those new high-deductible policies.
-Medical tourism is also unstoppable when the cost of travel, the medical procedure, and recovery in a 5-star hotel on the beach is less than the annual deductible or what a local hospital charges.
+New telemedicine and telehealth-based business models, featuring video consultations across state lines and even international borders, became possible as state licensing agencies considered policies that recognize licensed physicians from other states, much as drivers licenses are recognized.
+This too is an unstoppable trend, given the broad Internet access and those new high-deductible policies.

-With the aging population and 10,000 boomers reaching 65 every day, we expect a doctor shortage of 90,000 by 2020, but the smart docs are finding new and better ways to deliver care and improve their value.
+With the aging population and 11,000 boomers reaching 65 every day, we expect a doctor shortage of 90,000 by 2020.
+The smart docs are finding new and better ways to deliver care and improve their value.
 They’re starting to push more of the medical functions downward from physician to physician assistant, nurse practitioner, RN, and to consumers themselves.
 That’s being done with the impact of Moore’s Law and a mix of sensor & medical imaging devices that keep getting cheaper, smaller, more accurate, and easier to use, along with big data analytics (IBM Watson) on the backend as an expert advisor to the doctor, PA, NP, nurse, etc.

-Smart docs, who may have only received one semester on prevention in medical school, are starting to see the handwriting on the wall, and they’re upgrading their skillsets to cover the three pillars of health: nutrition, exercise, and sleep.
-As for me, I’m working with a Ph.D. sleep consultant to open an Intelligent Sleep solutions center in Austin with plans to extend across Texas and then scale nationally and potentially internationally through a variety of scaling options.
-As such, Modern Health Talk will start to include more articles on Sleep, because of its close ties to many health conditions, and its affect on safety and performance.
+These smart doctors, who in medical school may have only received one semester on prevention, are starting to see the handwriting on the wall.
+They’re upgrading their skillsets to cover the three pillars of health: nutrition, exercise, and sleep.
+As for me, I’m publishing more articles on Sleep because of its close ties to health, and its affect on safety and performance.